NPS ( National Pension Scheme ) - NPS Login, Scheme & Benefits of NPS

 d.
 Withdrawal Rules After 60

-Contrary to common belief, you cannot withdraw the entire corpus of the NPS after your retirement.
+Contrary to common belief, you cannot withdraw the entire corpus of the NPS scheme after your retirement.
 You are compulsorily required to keep aside at least 40% of the corpus to receive a regular pension from a PFRDA-registered insurance firm.
 The remaining 60% is tax-free now.
+Read here to know about the latest news on NPS.
+Read here to know about the latest news on NPS.

 to know about the latest news on NPS .